PabloRius/Portfolio/src/content/events/MastersEnrollment.md

 ---
-title: Enrolled at Kingston University
+title: Master’s degree in Software Engineering with Management Studies
 location: London, United Kingdom
 startDate: 2025-01-11
 img: Kingston.jpg
 ---

-Embarking on a transformative journey, I pursued a Master's degree in Software Engineering and Management at Kingston University, deepening my expertise and expanding my global perspective in the tech industry.
+Embarking on a transformative journey, I will begin this master's degree to deepen my expertise and expand my global perspective in the technology industry.